srmeeevlab/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/round-template/experiment/procedure.md

 ### Basic Simulator:

 #### The user has to provide the input values to run the simulator.
 The following steps help the user to explore the platform.
+Tried uploading the images!

 #### Step 1: Navigate to the “Help” button and click on it.